georgiee/skipbo-angular/README.md

 # Skipbo in Angular
-Warning idiomatic code with no comments head.
+Warning idiomatic code with no comments ahead.
 That project is only the groundwork for an Angular advanced workshop and far from being done.

 This is SkipBo made in Angular — and it's only a rough proof of concept I want to archive for future references.
 This project is for learning purpose and not meant to hurt any copyright.

 [Live Example](https://georgiee.github.io/skipbo-angular/#/game/play)
-Drag and Drop.
+Use Drag and Drop.
 Game Rules are enforced through exceptions.
 Discarding switches to the next player.
 If it's not your turn press automata (next player) to auto play for that
 > **Tip**: Press "automata (full)" to let the game play by itself.